imgly/tiktok-clone-ios-cesdk/README.md

 Introduction
 ------------

 This repository contains the source code for building a TikTok-like app using Swift and the IMG.LY CreativeEditor SDK.
 The app allows users to record videos, apply various edits such as filters, stickers, and audio, and then export the finished product.
-The CreativeEditor SDK simplifies the process of adding advanced video editing features to your app, allowing for rapid development of feature-rich applications.
+The CreativeEditor SDK simplifies the process by adding a camera module and advanced video editing features to your app, allowing for rapid development of feature-rich applications.
+Consult the officical documentation on how to integrate the CE.SDK [Mobile Editor](https://img.ly/docs/cesdk/mobile-editor/quickstart) and [Mobile Camera](https://img.ly/docs/cesdk/mobile-camera/quickstart)

 Features
 --------